TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          ->stdWrap

    Description
-         (Since TYPO3 4.7) Modify the whole <html> tag with stdWrap functionality.
+         Modify the whole <html> tag with stdWrap functionality.
 This can be used to extend or override this tag.